General Terms and Conditions of Business

 by clicking on the "X" button next to the item description.

-The customer can also place his order by post, by telephone or electronically by e-mail.
+The customer can also place his order by post, by telephone or electronically

 aufgeben.